sergeialimov/tech-questions/src/design-patterns/structural/facade/facade.md

+Facade
+It provides a simplified interface to complex code.

+According to Wikipedia

+The facade pattern (also spelled façade) is a software-design pattern commonly used in object-oriented programming.
+Analogous to a facade in architecture, a facade is an object that serves as a front-facing interface masking more complex underlying or structural code.

+Example
+Let’s take an example of a client interacts with the computer.

 Facade is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.